smyrgeorge/readline4k/README.md

 If you use only one native target, add the dependency to that target's Main source set (e.g., macosX64Main, linuxX64Main, or mingwX64Main).

-## Notes
+## Acknowledgements

-Under the hood, readline4k leverages the [rustyline](https://github.com/kkawakam/rustyline) project to provide comprehensive readline functionality, with communication between Kotlin and the Rust library handled through FFI ( Foreign Function Interface).
+Under the hood, `readline4k` leverages the [rustyline](https://github.com/kkawakam/rustyline) project to provide comprehensive readline functionality, with communication between Kotlin and the Rust library handled through FFI (Foreign Function Interface).

 ## License